Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Observability Analysis

 \subsection{Observability of \texorpdfstring{$\boldsymbol \xi$}{} with a Monocular Camera, an IMU, and Odometer}

 So far, we have shown that when a robotic system is equipped with a monocular camera and wheel odometer, estimating $\boldsymbol \xi$ is not feasible, and the alternative solution is to include $\boldsymbol \xi_{ICR}$ in the online stage only.
-However, it is not an ideal solution to calibrate $\boldsymbol \xi_{\alpha}$ offline and fixed in the online stage since it is subject to the changes in road conditions and tire conditions and so on.
+However, it is not an ideal solution to calibrate $\boldsymbol \xi_{\alpha}$ offline and fixed in the online stage since it is subject to the changes in road conditions and tire conditions, etc.

-To tackle this problem, we investigate the observability of $\boldsymbol \xi$ when an IMU is added to the camera-odometer system.
-Once an IMU is used, similar to the previous analysis, we start by introducing the `inferred measurement'.
+To tackle this problem, we investigate the observability of $\boldsymbol \xi$ when an IMU and camera are fused with odometer measurements.
+Once IMU and camera are used, similar to the previous analysis, we start by introducing the `inferred measurement'.
 Instead of focusing on visual measurement only, we provide `inferred' measurement by considering the visual-inertial system together.
-As analyzed in rich existing literature, visual-inertial estimation provides: camera's local (\romannumeral1) angular velocity and (\romannumeral2) linear velocity, similar to vision only case (Eq.~\ref{eq:camera_measurement1}) without having the unknown scale factor~\cite{hesch2013towards,li2014onlineabc,schneider2019observability}.
-Similarly to Eq.~\ref{eq:simple}, to simplify the analysis, we prove identifiability of $\bar{\boldsymbol \xi}$ instead of ${\boldsymbol \xi}$, since properties of $\bar{\boldsymbol \xi}$ and ${\boldsymbol \xi}$ are interchangeable:
+As analyzed in rich existing literature, visual-inertial estimation provides: camera's local (\romannumeral1) angular velocity and (\romannumeral2) linear velocity, similar to vision only case (Eq.~\eqref{eq:camera_measurement1}) without having the unknown scale factor~\cite{hesch2013towards,li2014onlineabc,schneider2019observability}.
+Similarly to Eq.~\eqref{eq:simple}, to simplify the analysis, we prove identifiability of $\bar{\boldsymbol \xi}$ instead of ${\boldsymbol \xi}$, since properties of $\bar{\boldsymbol \xi}$ and ${\boldsymbol \xi}$ are interchangeable:

-\begin{lem} By using measurements from a monocular camera, an IMU, and wheel odometer, $\bar{\boldsymbol \xi}$ is locally identifiable, except for following degenerate cases: (\romannumeral1) velocity of one of the wheels, $o_l(t)$ or $o_r(t)$, keeps zero; (\romannumeral2) $\breve{\omega}(t)$ keeps zero; (\romannumeral3) $o_r (t)$, $o_l (t)$, and $\breve{\omega}(t)$ are all constants; (\romannumeral4) $o _{l}(t)$ is always proportional to $o_r(t)$;(\romannumeral5) $\breve{\omega}(t)$ is always proportional to $o_l(t)$. \end{lem} \begin{proof} Similarly to Eq.~\ref{eq:constraints_mono_5_ex}, by removing the scale factor, the corresponding system constraints can be derived as:
+\begin{lem} By using measurements from a monocular camera, an IMU, and wheel odometer, $\bar{\boldsymbol \xi}$ is locally identifiable, except for following degenerate cases: (\romannumeral1) velocity of one of the wheels, $o_l(t)$ or $o_r(t)$, keeps zero; (\romannumeral2) $\breve{\omega}(t)$ keeps zero; (\romannumeral3) $o_r (t)$, $o_l (t)$, and $\breve{\omega}(t)$ are all constants; (\romannumeral4) $o _{l}(t)$ is always proportional to $o_r(t)$;(\romannumeral5) $\breve{\omega}(t)$ is always proportional to $o_l(t)$. \end{lem} \begin{proof} Similarly to Eq.~\eqref{eq:constraints_mono_5_ex}, by removing the scale factor, the corresponding system constraints can be derived as:

 Therefore, the observability matrix for $\bar{\boldsymbol \xi}$ can be computed by:

 After the following linear operations: